 Richard shares a similar tip for those in a new CDO or CDAO role: “In the first 90 to 180 days, a CDO should come in to be a change agent.
 Win some political battles to get people to stop locking data up in their own territory and make it available to the enterprise.
 Often just getting data more available can be a good early success metric.”

 Charles has advice for managers looking to spot and develop talent too.
 One of his suggestions is to rotate your team members into different business functions so that they can spend time getting to know the people, and seeing their priorities and challenges first-hand.
-When developing others, he recommends looking at the slope, rather than the intercept i.e. how interested are they in learning new things.
+When developing others, he recommends looking at the slope, rather than the intercept: their rate of growth relies on how interested and effective they are in learning new things.

 Good people will overcome bad bosses, bad plans, bad data and bad technology.
 And so I realised that growing people in this space was the way to drive the most amount of change.
 And trying to influence people to make a bigger difference as opposed to who can write the best code. ...Inspiring people to help them see the possibilities of what their career can do.”